 The symptoms of osteosarcoma depend on the bone in which the tumor developed.
 Children and teens with osteosarcoma may experience the following symptoms or signs.
 Sometimes, people with osteosarcoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-- A broken bone with no injury to explain how it occurred
+A broken bone with no injury to explain how it occurred

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.